(Updated: July 10, 2018)

 If the Developer does other Good Things with the Pre-Mine, won’t that Help?

 Stellar uses the Non-Profit angle to assist the uneducated and the alleged, underbanked.
-If you want to pour your hard earned money down that potential black hole, be my guest.
+Over the years I took that to mean the poor.
+But recent statements by Joyce Kim (formerly of Stellar) leads me to conclude that it’s more about micro-banking.
+Getting crypto to the small businesses etc. If you want to pour your hard earned money down that potential black hole, be my guest.
 I gave at the office, thanks.

 DASH does have a voting system when proposals are made to change the ‘coin,’ and the system reflects a business-like model.
 DASH also, allegedly, had a Pre-Mine.
-And they have been in an uptrend for over six months.
-Pre-Mining, which DASH developers have explained as a glitch in the early works, has not yet hurt the crypto.
+And they have weathered the storms, just like Bitcoin.
+Pre-Mining, which DASH developers have explained as a glitch in the early days, has not yet hurt the crypto.
 But their innovation may have overcome the bad taste of the early coin hoarders.
 Again, only time will tell if the ‘coin’ has staying power.

 Some cryptocurrencies Pre-Mine millions of coins and then sell them off to investors to generate revenues, before the official launch.
-In other words, the coins are actually released to the public, beforehand.
-This is not as bad as withholding sale and should not be considered a “pure” Pre-Mine.
+In other words, the coins are actually released to the public, beforehand, but they are not stock.

 In this sense, the developer is the artist.
 Everyone is invited to make a copy of his/her/their work and use it.
 Occasionally, the developers make improvements upon their works.
 Or they work as a team and use some form of voting system to approve or disapprove changes.
 There are many variants.